-An accounting and finance degree in Ireland typically covers a wide range of topics related to accounting, finance, and business.
+An accounting and finance degree in Ireland typically covers a wide range of accounting, finance, and business topics.

 Students studying a bachelor of accounting in Ireland will be provided with a strong foundation in accounting principles, including topics such as financial accounting, managerial accounting, auditing, and taxation, enhancing their knowledge of core topics related to the subject in the form of corporate finance, financial analysis, investments, and financial markets.
 Students will also take courses in areas such as management, marketing, economics, and law.

-The demand for accounting and finance graduates overall is always high and is projected to grow by five per cent by 2029, according to the Bureau of Labour Statistics.
+According to the Bureau of Labour Statistics, the demand for accounting and finance graduates is always high and is projected to grow by five per cent by 2029.
 This means that employment opportunities with high-paying accounting and finance salaries will keep increasing, making the subjects a preference for students who like to delve into numbers and wish to have prosperous career options.

 Ireland has become one of the most preferred destinations among prospective international students.
-The presence of world-class universities with state-of-the-art facilities and award-winning faculty leads to a high quality of education, which means that students can grab exciting job opportunities in the country as well as at the global level.
-The post-study work visa also allows students to stay back for two years after graduation, giving them more reasons to start their careers in the country.
-This is also made possible by the presence of the world's biggest companies that have stationed their operational offices in the country.
-Leading companies such as JP Morgan, HCL, Northern Trust, Central Bank, Google, Apple, and HCL hire accountancy and finance graduates from renowned universities.
+The presence of world-class universities with state-of-the-art facilities and award-winning faculty leads to a high quality of education, which means that students can grab exciting job opportunities in the country and globally.

-Learn more about the best accounting and finance universities in Ireland below (QS World University Rankings by Subject 2022) and if you would like to begin your application, arrange a free consultation with SI-Ireland today.
+Learn more about Ireland's best accounting and finance universities below (QS World University Rankings by Subject 2023).
+If you want to begin your application, arrange a free consultation with SI-Ireland today.

 Top Five Universities for Accounting and Finance in Ireland